 - Filling annual returns with CR

-Branch office is a popular choice for foreign companies to enter Hong Kong market.
+Branch is a popular choice for foreign companies to enter the Hong Kong market.
 A Hong Kong branch office is actually the extension of the foreign parent company.
 One stand-out feature of this structure is that it is NOT responsible for all debts and liabilities, but its parent company is.

-Despite the fact that opening branch office in Hong Kong offers lesser reporting requirements compared to some other business entities, it is still liable to a set of tax regulations and compliance requirements for foreign companies located in Hong Kong, including branch offices.
+Despite the fact that opening a branch in Hong Kong offers lesser reporting requirements compared to some other business entities, it is still liable to a set of tax regulations and compliance requirements for foreign companies located in Hong Kong, including branch offices.